kongsolutions/dams/README.md

 ## Team

-KONGWallet is being built by a dedicated **full-time team of 6** (1 founder, 4 full-time developers) with expertise in Rust, Frontend (React Native/React/Next.JS), Backend (Nest.JS, Typescript), ML, and secure systems.
+KONGWallet is being built by a dedicated **full-time team of 5** (1 founder, 1 senior designer, part fime and 3 full-time developers, with expertise in Rust, Frontend (React Native/React/Next.JS), Backend (Nest.JS, Typescript), ML, and secure systems).

 * Martin - [Lead DEV]